breuerfelix/king-bot/README.md

 -30;-57;300;0;1,2
 ```

-pattern: x-coordinate;y-coordinate;time to wait till sending the troops again in seconds;index of village;index of unit in the horizontal bar,amount of units
+pattern: x-coordinate **;** y-coordinate**;**time to wait till sending the troops again in seconds;index of village;index of unit in the horizontal bar,amount of units

 every line represents one farm. the first 2 values are the x- and y-coordinates.
-the third value is the time (in seconds) the bot waits until it sends the farm again.
+the third value is the time (**in seconds**) the bot waits until it sends the farm again.
 fourth value is the village from where the troops are going to be send off.
-the last values (comma separated!) are the amount and index of the unit which is going to be send.
+the last values (**comma separated!**) are the amount and index of the unit which is going to be send.
 you can find out the index when trying to launch a new attack. you will be asked which village you want to attack and which troops you wanna use.
-from left to right, starting at 0, these are the indexes of the units you want to use. for example (gauls): 0 = phalanx, 1 = swordsman.
+from left to right, starting at 0, these are the indexes of the units you want to use.
+for example (gauls): 0 = phalanx, 1 = swordsman.

 add the following line to your `start.py` script: (adjust the path to your .txt file if needed)